 - Introduce the potty at a young age

-In honor of potty training we have teamed up with Tumble and Roar and will be giving one lucky winner 2 pairs of their adorable boxers, Made locally in Delta, BC.
+In honor of potty training we teamed up with Tumble and Roar and gave away 2 pairs of boxers to a lucky winner in Ontario